Tips for Spreading the Word

 First things first.
 Sign your community up and check Yes! to be a TLO Champion.
 We will provide you with all the support you need.
 Email us for more information, with questions or just to brainstorm.
 We are always happy to chat on the phone.
 Just let us know and we can setup a time.

 Reach out to your friends.
 The best next step is to reach out to friends who you know share your same concerns about technology.
 Personal experiences and emails are always best.
 We also have a template to help you get started.
-Remind parents that we support parents in three ways: As Promise Members to delay smartphones, as Public Supporters of healthy technology use and as private Subscribers.
+Remind parents that we support parents in three ways: As Promise Members to delay smartphones, as Public Supporters or Private Supporter of healthy technology use.

 After your initial email, consider a more broad email to the parents in your child’s class.
 Most parents have access to a school directory.
 If not, reach out to your room parents to see if they can help.